dipghoshraj/ingress-tunnel/README.md

 # This service is not working right now, as to make it more efficient and secure, I had to tear down the identity and registry module.
-# I am on vacation till November.
-After that, I will fix this till then, if anyone wants to use it, you have to fix this registry and identity.
+# I am in festive mode till November.
+After that, I will fix this.
+Till then, if anyone wants to use it, you have to fix this registry and identity.

 # Agnistack Ingress